be who you are, teach what you love

 • Connecting Across Lines of Difference

-• Yoga History: Appropriation + Honoring Yoga’s Roots
+• Yoga History, Appropriation & Honoring Yoga’s Roots

 • Adaptation without Appropriation: Place-Based Practice

-• Asana, Pranayama, Mudra + Bandha
+• Asana, Pranayama, Mudra & Bandha

-• Yogic Anatomy + Physiology
+• Western & Yogic Anatomy & Physiology

-• Polyvagal Theory + the Social Nervous System
+• Polyvagal Theory & the Social Nervous System

-• Physiological and Psycho-spiritual Impact of Trauma
+• The Impact of Personal & Systemic Trauma

-• Mantra + The Power of Sound
+• Mantra & The Power of Sound

-• Business of Yoga
+• The Business of Yoga

 • Professional Ethics